-Bread can be a fantastic treat for your goats, but you should give it in moderation, just like any other treat.
+Bread can be a fantastic treat for your goats.
+However, you should give it in moderation, just like any other treat.

-You will also want to make sure you feed them small pieces of bread rather than whole slices so that it is much easier for their bodies to digest.
+You will also want to make sure you feed them small pieces of bread rather than whole slices.
+This will make it easier for their bodies to digest.

 Can goats eat banana peel?

-Fortunately, banana peels aren’t on the list of what can’t goats eat, as they love to indulge in a variety of different fruit and vegetable skins.
+Fortunately, banana peels aren’t on the list of what can’t goats eat.
+Goats love to indulge in a variety of different fruit and vegetable skins.

 What vegetables can goats eat?